Abi, MSc Clinical Science (Neurosensory Sciences), NHS

 The majority of the teaching and learning material is delivered online via a virtual learning environment (known as Blackboard).
 You will be provided with a study guide for each module which ensures that you are aware of what material needs covering when.
 The first year is mostly assessed via coursework, so you are able to benchmark your abilities early on and to develop your skills in managing your own learning.
 In the second and third years of the course you will undertake a research project, with an associated research methods module to develop your skills in this area.
 You are on campus for short periods each term where you have the opportunity to participate in group activities, tutorials, skills laboratories and seminars.

-This course is accredited by the Department of Health via the Modernising Scientific Careers programme.
+This course is accredited by the National School of Healthcare Science.

 This course sits within the Department of Health’s vision for the Healthcare Science workforce.
 The aim is to develop practitioners who can improve the scientific profile within healthcare and who have the requisite skills to enhance both the diagnosis and treatment of patients in the NHS.
 As such it is predominantly aimed at graduates employed within the Scientist Training Programme.
 It is also aimed at NHS practitioners within the disciplines who wish to undertake an academic qualification as part of their professional development.
 Individual modules can be undertaken as part of the School’s flexible credit accumulation system leading to a post-graduate certificate, diploma or masters qualification.